Chapter 3: Acids and Bases: Introduction to Organic Reaction Mechanism Introduction

 • For the acid-base reaction between the C=O group and the proton, the arrow starts from the electron pair on O and points to the H+ that is receiving the electron pair.
 A new O-H bond is formed as a result of this electron pair movement.

-• In this acid-base reaction, ketone is protonated by H+ so this reaction can also be called the “protonation of ketone”.
+• In this acid-base reaction, the ketone is protonated by H+ so this reaction can also be called the “protonation of ketone”.

 • The product of the protonation is called an “oxonium ion”, which is stabilized with another resonance structure, carbocation.

-• Alkene (C=C): Although there are no lone pair electrons in the C=C bond of alkene, the π electrons of the C=C double bond are able to accept protons and acts as a base.
+• Alkene (C=C): Although there are no lone pair electrons in the C=C bond of alkene, the π electrons of the C=C double bond are able to accept protons and act as a base.
 For example:

 ""